rks101/jee/README.md

 # JEE
-Some notes related to Joint Entrance Examinations (JEE) for engineering at undergraduate level in India.
-Page developed during 2021-23.
+These notes are compiled for Joint Entrance Examinations (JEE) for engineering at undergraduate level in India.
+Page was developed during 2021-23.

 For admissions into government funded engineering institutions/universities, Joint Entrance Examinations (JEE) are conducted.

-a) For admissions into NITs/IIITs/Other-GFTIs (NIT+ System) for a bachelor degree or a bachelor-master dual degree programs - CSAB administers JEE Mains examination and National Testing Agency (NTA) conducts [JEE Mains exmination](https://jeemain.nta.nic.in/)
+a) For admissions into NITs/IIITs/Other-GFTIs (called NIT+ System) for a bachelor degree or a bachelor-master dual degree programs - CSAB administers JEE Mains examination and National Testing Agency (NTA) conducts [JEE Mains exmination](https://jeemain.nta.nic.in/)

 b) For admissions into IITs for a bachelor degree or an integrated/dual degree programs - JAB administers [JEE-Advanced examinations](https://jeeadv.ac.in/).
-One of the seven jonal IITs is entrusted as organising institute every year to conduct JEE Advanced examinations.
+One of the seven zonal IITs is entrusted as organising institute every year to conduct prestigious JEE Advanced examinations.

 ----

 ## JoSAA

-[Joint Seat Allocation Authority (JoSAA)](https://josaa.nic.in/) was set up by the Ministry of Education (erstwhile Ministry of Human Resources Development (MHRD)) to manage and regulate the joint seat allocation for admissions to more than 110 institutes.
-This includes 23 IITs, 31 NITs, IIEST Shibpur, 26 IIITs and 33+ Other-Government Funded Technical Institutes (Other-GFTIs).
+[Joint Seat Allocation Authority (JoSAA)](https://josaa.nic.in/) was set up in 2015 by the Ministry of Education (erstwhile Ministry of Human Resources Development (MHRD)) to manage and regulate the joint seat allocation for admissions to more than 110 institutes.
+JoSAA includes 23 IITs, 31 NITs, IIEST Shibpur, 26 IIITs and 35+ Other-Government Funded Technical Institutes (Other-GFTIs).
 Institutes other than IITs are also referred as NIT+ system esp in JoSAA counselling.

 Admissions to all the academic programs offered by these institutes are made through this single platform in a month long exhaustive JoSAA counselling spread across six rounds for IITs and one or more other rounds for NIT+ system (NITs/IIITs/Other-GFTIs).